Does Non-Mosaic Down Syndrome Qualify for Social Security Disability Benefits?

 Applying for Disability Benefits with Non-Mosaic Down Syndrome

-If apply for disability benefits based upon a diagnosis of non- Mosaic Down syndrome, a claims reviewer with the SSA will likely refer to Listing 10.00 within the agency’s “Blue Book” (i.e. the manual relied upon by SSA when examining disability benefit applications).
+If you apply for disability benefits based upon a diagnosis of non-Mosaic Down syndrome, a claims reviewer with the SSA will likely refer to Listing 10.00 within the agency’s “Blue Book” (i.e. the manual relied upon by SSA when examining disability benefit applications).
 Listing 10.00 is titled as “Congenital Disorders that Affect Multiple Body Systems.”

 Listing 10.00 outlines the specific test results or symptoms that are necessary to qualify for disability benefits.
 Non-Mosaic Down syndrome is listed as a qualifying congenital disorder.
-Furthermore, an applicant with Trisomy 21 or Translocation Down syndrome will likely qualify for disability benefits when they undergo a karyotype analysis.
+Furthermore, an applicant with Trisomy 21 or Translocation Down syndrome will likely qualify for disability benefits when they undergo a karyotype analysis, which is a cytogenetic test identifies the number and structural chromosomal abnomalities in a person’s DNA.
 Other acceptable evidence includes medical records supplied by a treating doctor that confirms a karyotype analysis was performed in the past and the applicant has the physical and intellectual signs of Down syndrome.

 The evidence required to substantiate a disability benefits claim based on Down syndrome includes the following: